-- In the Group mode drop-down menu select either 'Visible groups' or 'Separate groups' (i.e members of the groups can see each other's activity or not).
+- Select either 'Visible groups' or 'Separate groups' (i.e members of the groups can see each other's activity or not).

-- Next to the box marked Joining Password tick the box marked Unmask.
-Add in a password.
+- Next to the box marked Joining Password click and add in a password (press return to save).
 This password is the one used by students to join this group at the module self-enrolment screen.